jiazou-bigdata/spark-scripts/README.md

 If you want to stop the system without removing data from HDFS and restart then you can use ~/softStop.sh and ~/restartAfterSoftStop.sh

+Or you can hard stop the system and remove all folders:
+./stopAll.sh ubuntu $path-to-yourPEMFILE $path-to-serverlist

 # Update set up a Ganglia cluster:

 On each worker node, edit the /etc/ganglia/gmond.conf file: